-The paper comes after measures were announced by Federal Sport Minister Kirsty Duncan in June 2018 threatening loss of funding for sporting organizations that don’t immediately disclose allegations of abuse or harassment that occur within their ranks.
+The paper was published after measures were announced by Federal Sport Minister Kirsty Duncan in June 2018 threatening loss of funding for sporting organizations that don’t immediately disclose allegations of abuse or harassment that occur within their ranks.

 The issue with this, according to the authors of the paper, Professors Peter Donnelly and Gretchen Kerr of U of T’s Faculty of Kinesiology and Physical Education, is that these measures have essentially been in place as a policy requirement for Sport Canada funded sports since the late 1990s.